ChibaniMohamed/Polaris/README.md

 - **Dlib** - C++ Library containing Machine Learning Algorithms
 - **face_recognition** by Adam Geitgey
 ## How to use
-- First of all we have to install all the required libraries.
+- First of all we have to install all the required libraries .

 - **PyQt5** :